p4535992/foundryvtt-border-control/README.md

 ### [DEPRECATED] Feature: Token Bars customization

-THIS FEATURE IS DEPRECATED IN FAVOR OF OTHER MODULES LIKE [Arbron's Improved HP Bar](https://github.com/arbron/fvtt-hp-bar) and [FoundryVTT Bar Brawl](https://gitlab.com/woodentavern/foundryvtt-bar-brawl)
+THIS FEATURE IS DEPRECATED AND REMOVED IN FAVOR OF OTHER MODULES LIKE [Arbron's Improved HP Bar](https://github.com/arbron/fvtt-hp-bar) and [FoundryVTT Bar Brawl](https://gitlab.com/woodentavern/foundryvtt-bar-brawl)

 Color gradient reads actor HP and returns a color between the two provided colors.